Scheduling Breaks and Meals in WFM

 Changing the Behavior of the Scheduler

 Configuration options are available that can change the default behavior of the Scheduler when breaks and/or meal time windows conflict with planned exceptions.
-These options are described in detail in this section.
+These options are:

 Paid Breaks are Mandatory

 This is an optional setting that controls whether or not a paid break is scheduled even when the time window of the break is covered by an exception.
 As described above, this is always the behavior of the Scheduler with unpaid breaks.
 However, if this setting is turned on, the same behavior occurs with paid breaks; if the time window of the paid break is covered by an exception, the paid break will be scheduled adjacent to the exception—either immediately before the exception or immediately after it.